Shreedharkumar/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-SISO Shift Register using verilog and validating their functionality using their functional tables are verified.
+Thus,SISO Shift Register using verilog and validating their functionality using their functional tables are verified.